OpenNews/opennews-website/resources/covid-19/index.md

 <ul>
   <li><a href="https://covid19.ops.guide/general-guidance">The Newsroom Guide to COVID&#8211;19</a> is a wide-ranging resource created by volunteers from the journalism community</li>
   <li><a href="https://dartcenter.org/resources/covering-coronavirus-resources-journalists">Covering Coronavirus: Resources for Journalists</a> from the DART Center has tips on “covering disease, interviewing victims and survivors, and working with colleagues exposed to traumatic events”</li>
-  <li><a href="https://trello.com/b/IPF2Zyz1/gathering-covid-19-resources">The folks from Gather created a guide of guides</a>, covering everything from "Reporting Tools and Frameworks" to "Disinformation" to "Earning trust from the communities you serve."</li>
+  <li><a href="https://trello.com/b/IPF2Zyz1/gathering-covid-19-resources">The folks from Gather created a guide of guides</a>, covering everything from “Reporting Tools and Frameworks” to “Disinformation” to “Earning trust from the communities you serve.”</li>
 </ul>

 <p class="question">Where can I find a good general guide for working from home?</p>